 A Pledge and a Purpose

 In 1934, twenty young men and women, members of the third graduating class of the Munkács Hebrew Gymnasium, signed a unique document in which they promised to meet by the Western Wall in Jerusalem on the eve of Passover 1944.
-Ten managed to realize this dream and immigrate to Eretz Israel: A. Brener, Gerson Yägr, Shlomo Karpen (later Arbel), Dov Moshe Liperman (Lipi), Josef Rosenberg, Tzvi (Hrmin) Mermelstein, Aryeh Nemmann, David Weiss (later Livne), Mordechai Josef Schönfeld, and Chana Schönfeld (later Oren).
+Ten managed to realize this dream and immigrate to Eretz Israel (Mandatory Palestine): A. Brener, Gerson Yägr, Shlomo Karpen (later Arbel), Dov Moshe Liperman (Lipi), Josef Rosenberg, Tzvi (Hrmin) Mermelstein, Aryeh Nemmann, David Weiss (later Livne), Mordechai Josef Schönfeld, and Chana Schönfeld (later Oren).

 On 7 April 1944, Passover Eve 5704, the date of the planned reunion in Jerusalem, the Jews of Munkács were facing total annihilation.
 Immediately after Passover they were imprisoned in ghettos, and on 11 May the deportation trains began leaving from Munkács to Auschwitz-Birkenau.